TeachBooks/mirror_computational_modelling/book/dynamics/semi_discrete.md

 ## Semi-discrete form

 Now we introduce the spatial discretization.
-The displacement field $\bu(\bx)$ is discretized with a set of weight functions as in Eq. {eq}`continuum-discretization`, with the difference that the time-dependence is accounted for.
+The displacement field $\bu(\bx)$ is discretized with a set of shape functions as in Eq. {eq}`continuum-discretization`, with the difference that the time-dependence is accounted for.
 The time-dependence goes into the degree of freedom vector $\ba$, achieving a separation of variables:

 $$
 \bu^h(\bx,t) = \bN(\bx)\ba(t)